2025 Mutua Madrid Open – Men's singles

 Casper Ruud defeated Jack Draper in the final, 7–5, 3–6, 6–4 to win the men's singles tennis title at the 2025 Madrid Open.
-By winning his first ATP 1000 title, he became the first Norwegian champion in Masters series history (since 1990).
+By winning his first ATP 1000 title, he became the first Norwegian champion in ATP 1000 history (since 1990).
 Aged 23 years and 121 days old, Draper was the youngest British man in the Open Era to reach ATP Tour finals on clay, grass and hardcourt.

 Andrey Rublev was the defending champion, but lost in the third round to Alexander Bublik.
 Aged 38 years and 7 months old, Gaël Monfils became the oldest man to win a singles main draw match in tournament history.

 Seeds

 All seeds received a bye into the second round.